davidmfoley/isolate-react/docusaurus/docs/Testing Components/02-isolateComponent.md

 ## Test a single component

-The simplest use of `isolateComponent` is to test a single component in isolation.
+`isolateComponent` allows you to test a single component in isolation.

+The JSX elements returned by the component will not be rendered, similar to enzyme's `shallow()`.

 In this style of testing we render only the component we are testing, and test its logic.